HD 95109

 HD 95109 (U Carinae) is a Classical Cepheid variable, a type of variable star, in the constellation Carina.
 Its apparent magnitude is 6.86.

 U Car is a δ Cepheid variable with a period of 38.7681 days.
-It was one of the earliest Cepheids to be discovered.
+Isaac Roberts discovered that the star's brightness varies in 1891, and it was one of the earliest Cepheids to be discovered.
 It has also one of the longest periods, and hence is one of the most luminous in the class.
 There are still only a few Cepheids with longer periods, including RS Puppis, SV Vulpeculae, and the unusual S Vulpeculae.